 Objectifying media consumption as a whole, not just explicit pornography, predicts objectified cognitions about women.
 This includes certain social media feeds, music videos, and advertising.
 Audit what you consume.
 If a feed consistently presents people as bodies first, it is reinforcing the same neural pattern you are trying to break.

 This connects to your broader digital environment during recovery.
 Cleaning up your media diet removes inputs that keep reinforcing the pattern while your brain is trying to rewire.
-Nothing monk-like required.
+This does not require withdrawing from normal life.
+It means being selective with feeds and content that keep training the same response.

 Some people in recovery avoid women entirely out of fear that they will objectify them.
-Others treat every interaction as a “test” of whether they can behave normally.
-Both approaches keep the focus on objectification itself.
+Others treat every interaction as a "test" of whether they can behave normally.
+Both approaches keep objectification at the center.

 Instead, pursue normal human connections.
 Have conversations.
 Collaborate on projects.
 Build friendships.
-The goal is not to pass a test.
-The goal is to accumulate experiences where women are colleagues, friends, and people with ideas, gradually overwriting the one-dimensional framework porn installed.
-Rebuilding your identity means building a life where your default mode is connection, not evaluation.
+Accumulate experiences where women are colleagues, friends, and people with ideas, gradually overwriting the one-dimensional framework porn installed.
+Rebuilding your identity means building a life where your default mode is connection rather than evaluation.

 There is no universal schedule, but patterns emerge across recovery experiences.